IBIC/rmake/README.md

 **Note the argument to -S has to be quoted (if there is more than one). `rmake` will perform a small sanity check if it thinks you have misquote the argument to `-S`, but will attempt to run.**

 You can also use a regex.
-For example, to select only subjects beginning with `100-`:
+For example, to select only subjects with six-digit ideas beginning with `100`:

 >`rmake -T sleep -S "100???"`